chenliweisg/PhoneEcommerce/README.md

 ### Media
 * The photos used in this site were obtained from ...
 ### Acknowledgements
-* I received inspiration for this project from X
+* I received inspiration for this project from X      I receive inspiration from Mr Low

 ID is the best man